w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

-Occasional delegation and undelegation calls are fee-free: creating an incentive for token holders to use this feature and ensure that wallets can do it “by default” without any cost to end-users.
-It is worth noting that a user delegating their voting power does not imply that the delegate will have control over the funds of the delegating account: they can vote with a user's voting power: but they won't be able to transfer your balance, nominate a different set of validators or execute any call other than voting on the defined call/s by the user.
+It is worth noting that a user delegating their voting power does not imply that the delegate will have control over the funds of the delegating user's account.
+That delegate's account can vote with a user's voting power but won't be able to transfer balances, nominate a different set of validators, or execute any call other than voting on the tracks defined by the user.

-With the new delegation features, the goal is to ensure the required support for proposals to be enacted is reached while maintaining the anonymity of voters and keeping the overall design censorship-free.
+The goal of delegations is to ensure the required support for proposals to be enacted is reached while keeping the overall design censorship-free.
+Also, voters might not have the technical knowledge to judge some referenda or might not have the time to read all referenda.
+Delegations allow voters to participate in OpenGov hands-free by delegating their voting power to trusted entities.

 For a step-by-step outline of how to delegate voting power in Polkadot OpenGov, check out the [Delegating Voting Power](./learn-guides-polkadot-opengov.md#delegations) section on the